vahtyah/LeetCodeSolutions/Math/README.md

 [0009.
 Palindrome Number](/Math%2F0009.%20Palindrome%20Number): Determine if an integer is a palindrome

+[1295.
+Find Numbers with Even Number of Digits](/Math%2F1295.%20Find%20Numbers%20with%20Even%20Number%20of%20Digits): Count integers with an even number of digits

 [2843.
 Count Symmetric Integers](/Math%2F2843.%20Count%20Symmetric%20Integers): Count integers within range that are symmetric

 ### ![Medium](https://img.shields.io/badge/Medium-fac31d)